 The Audio Technica AT2020USB+ features a permanent cardioid condenser which will be perfect for a single voice.
 While some of the other microphones on this list offer multi-directional polar patterns, the AT2020 is limited to the cardioid, however, for many people, that's all they're going to need.

 The features we get from the Audio Technica AT2020USB+ allow this condenser microphone to fit in most settings.
 The headphone jack paired with the mix control allows you to prerecord other audio to speak over, which is going to be ideal for gaming videos & tutorials, and that was actually the original reason I purchased this microphone many years ago.

 The high-quality A/D converter and the smooth, extended frequency response allow for studio-grade audio recordings, specifically optimized for vocal use.
 The base edition of this microphone includes a pivoting stand mount with a tripod desk stand, USB cable, and protective pouch.
 There's nothing more an amazing gaming microphone needs than what this USB microphone provides.
-To learn more, check out our full review.

 Arguably one of the leading competitors against the Blue Yeti series, the Rode NT-USB is another high-performance best gaming microphone that offers a massive amount of versatility.
 This side-addressed condenser microphone is probably the most studio-qualified microphone on this list, which is not surprising coming from Rode.
 When running it through our tests, the results were spectacular, sounding more like an XLR mic than a USB.

 If you want your gaming microphone to work for other uses like recording your acoustic guitar, this may be the microphone for you.
 The wide-range frequencies in this condenser microphone are paired with some of the best transient responses out of all the microphones on this list, creating a competitive level of depth to your audio.
 The sensitivity, while intimidating for some, is going to paint the full picture of almost anything you try and record.